-The Board has an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee, and a Research and Development Committee which was established in April 2021.
-The following table provides membership and meeting information for 2021 for the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
-The Board has determined that each member of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee meets the applicable Nasdaq rules and regulations regarding "independence" and that each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.
+The Board has an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee, and a Research and Development Committee.
+The following table provides membership and meeting information for 2022 for the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
+The Board has determined that each member of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Governance Committee meets the applicable Nasdaq rules and regulations regarding "independence" and that each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.

-Nominating and Corporate

-Name Audit Compensation Governance
+Name Audit Compensation Nominating and Corporate Governance

-William Humphries · · · X
+William Humphries Х

-Anand Mehra, M.D.
-X(1)
+Anand Mehra, M.D. Х

 Christopher Molineaux X

-Andrew Powell X X
+Andrew Powell Х Х

 Bryan Reasons X

-Andrew Schiff, M.D.
-X
+Andrew Schiff, M.D. Х

-Maxine Gowen X X(1)
+Maxine Gowen, Ph.D. Х X

-Vincent Milano X
+Vincent Milano Х

-Total meetings in 2021 6 5 2
+Total meetings in 2022 6 4 4

-\Committee Chair
+Committee Chair